createdbypete/createdbypete.com/_posts/articles/2012-11-12-php-54-development-on-os-x-with-mysql-and-laravel-4.markdown

 updated: 2013-03-16 12:12
 alias: /blog/2012/11/php-54-development-on-osx.html
 ---
 As a developer I always crave the bleeding edge releases, in contrast for any servers I setup I want solid, time tested releases that are going to work flawlessly.
-I certainly know why you follow the rule of "if it isn't broke don't upgrade it", but when I still come across hosts offering PHP 5.2 when the lastest version of PHP at the time of writting is 5.4 it saddens me to think of what people are missing.
+I certainly know why you follow the rule of "if it isn't broke don't upgrade it", but when I still come across hosts offering PHP 5.2 when the latest version of PHP at the time of writing is 5.4 it saddens me to think of what people are missing.

-Incase your host can offer you PHP 5.4, or you want to start using the new awesomeness here's how to install it on OS X, I'm running Mountain Lion but since this uses Homebrew I would think any previous versions that can also run Homebrew can follow along.
+In case your host can offer you PHP 5.4, or you want to start using the new awesomeness here's how to install it on OS X, I'm running Mountain Lion but since this uses Homebrew I would think any previous versions that can also run Homebrew can follow along.

 ## The Essentials